sjpritchard/agentic_demo/projectBrief.md

 - F-22 Raptor
 - F-35 Lightning II

-Write the data as markdown files in the /data folder
+Write the data as markdown files into the /data folder

 When you chunk and ingest content into the vector database, you will need to inject some aircraft identifying information into each chunk to disambiguate the chunk and ensure that it is related to the correct aircraft when retrieved.

-# Dependency Management
-Use uv for python dependency management

 # Services, Models and Libraries to use